Harry Kalas: Memorable calls

 Kalas' familiar home run call was "Swing ... and a long drive, this ball is ... outta here!
 Home run Ryan Howard!"

 If it was a gigantic home run, he sometimes inserted "deep (left center)" after "and a long drive" and described it as "that ball's way outta here!"

 As a guest on ESPN's Sunday Night Baseball on July 15, 2007, Kalas recounted that his famous "outta here" call originated in the mid-1970s.
 While standing around the batting cage during batting practice, he saw Phillies slugger Greg Luzinski hit a ball into the upper deck, to which Philly shortstop Larry Bowa reacted with the words, "Wow!
 That's way outta here."
 Kalas said that it had a nice "unique ring to it and has been using it ever since".

 Other broadcasters have used Kalas' "outta here" call, including Gary Cohen of the New York Mets, Jerry Coleman of the San Diego Padres, Duane Kuiper of the San Francisco Giants and Terry Smith of the Los Angeles Angels of Anaheim.

 Kalas made, arguably, his most memorable call on April 18, 1987, when Mike Schmidt hit his 500th career home run.

 Swing and a long drive, there it is, number 500!
 The career 500th home run for Michael Jack Schmidt!

 In 1980, after the Phillies won the World Series, Kalas and the rest of the Phillies' radio crew re-created the call that Kalas probably would have made when Tug McGraw struck out Willie Wilson to win Game 6 and the World Series between the Phillies and the Kansas City Royals.

 65,000 plus on their feet here at Veterans Stadium.
 The Tugger needs one more ...
 Swing and a miss!
 Yes, he struck him out!
 Yes, they did it!
 The Phillies are world champions!
 World champions of baseball!
 It's pandemonium at Veterans Stadium!
 All of the fans are on their feet.
 This city has come together behind a baseball team! ...
 Phillies are world champions!
 This city knows it!
 This city loves it!

-This call was not made live by Kalas, as MLB radio-broadcasting regulations at the time forbade local stations from producing live coverage of World Series games, instead forcing them to air the national CBS Radio feed of the games.
+This call was not made live by Kalas, but was re-created in a studio after the fact for the Phillies' season highlights album.
+MLB radio-broadcasting regulations at the time forbade local stations from producing live coverage of World Series games, instead forcing them to carry the national CBS Radio feed of the games.
 Philadelphia fans were so outraged about this afterward that they started a letter-writing campaign to the Commissioner's Office, demanding a change to the rule.
 Due at least in part to this outcry from Philadelphia fans, MLB amended its broadcasting contracts the following year to allow World Series teams' flagship radio stations to air the games with local announcers.
 Nevertheless, Kalas was part of the Phillies' World Series celebration in 1980, and rode in the team's victory parade down Broad Street.